 Department of Mathematics

-The department offers programs leading to the Master of Arts and the Doctor of Philosophy degrees.
-The department offers courses in the following areas: algebra, analysis, mathematics education, mathematical statistics, numerical analysis, optimization theory, ordinary differential equations, partial differential equations, and topology.
+The department offers graduate programs leading to the Master of Arts and the PhD degrees in mathematics.
+Courses are offered in the following areas: algebra, analysis, mathematics education, mathematical statistics, numerical analysis, optimization theory, ordinary differential equations, partial differential equations, and topology.

 Visit Department Website